 Why “EYE” Can’t Read

-Lori Griffith, COVT, is the Chief Vision Therapist at the Virginia Vision Therapy Center, working under Dr. Tod Davis and Dr. Amy Carlyle.
-Effective evaluations, patient-centered treatment, and passion is the cornerstone of success behind Lori Griffith’s career.
+Lori Griffith, COVT, is the president of Empower Therapy Group.
+Lori is a member on the International Exam and Certification Board for the College of Optometrist in vision development.
 She is a Certified Optometric Vision Therapist (COVT) who is always on the forefront of new ideas and techniques that address visual processing disorders and deficits.
-Currently, she is the chief vision therapist for Virginia Vision Therapy Centers Inc. where she addressed patients with an array of visual challenges.
+Currently, she is the chief vision therapist for Dr. Desely in Chantiilly VA. where she addressed patients with an array of visual challenges.
 From patients with autism, cerebral palsy, special needs, and learning-related vision problems, Lori delivers quality patient care.
 Lori evaluates a patient's orientation and mobility skills, cognition, physical abilities, and personal goals to develop an individualized, all-inclusive treatment plan.
-Prior to joining Virginia Vision Therapy Center Lori served as a vision therapist and optometric technician for Vision Source.
+Effective evaluations, patient-centered treatment, and passion is the cornerstone of success behind Lori Griffith’s career.
+Lori also served as a vision therapist and optometric technician for Vision Source.
 Along with her caring approach towards patients, she honored the practice's optical quality standards, and received high praise for the dedication she demonstrated toward patients.
-For the past 4 years, Lori has served as a mentor for College of Optometrists in Visual Development, offering guidance to students as they navigate through the complex certification process.
+For the past 5 years, Lori has served as a mentor for College of Optometrists in Visual Development, offering guidance to students as they navigate through the complex certification process.
 In this rewarding role, she supports the growth and development of the mentee.
 Before joining the medical industry, Lori worked in retail where she thrived in fast-paced environments and always sought ways to improve and strengthen customer relationships.
 Across the whole of her career, Lori’s therapeutic skill-set and compassion have played a key role in patients achieving their highest potential.

 Praxis: The Sensible Approach!